EVTOL: Recreational, racing, and personal flights

 eVTOL aircraft have been created to introduce electric flight into recreational or sporting aviation, such as racing series Airspeeder.

 The single seat Jetson One octo-rotored eVTOL is noted for its use of software to make it easier to fly.

 Flying LuftCar super-jeepney

 In 2024, LuftCar signed a memorandum of understanding with eFrancisco Motor Corporation in the Philippines, to develop, integrate, deploy, brand and market a series of Pinoy flying LuftCar super-jeepney (hydrogen Jeepney van eVTOL built around eFrancisco's vehicle chassis for island hopping).

 Military applications

 In April 2020, the USAF announced $25 million-worth funding of eVTOL projects for development in 2021.
 On August 20, 2020, United States Air Force (USAF) held a demonstration flight of an electric vertical take-off and landing aircraft at Camp Mabry in Austin, Texas.
 It was the first time that a manned eVTOL aircraft took flight under USAF Agility Prime programme.

 On 12 December 2021, Embraer and BAE Systems announced plans to embark on a joint study to explore the development of Eve's vehicle for the defence and security market.

 Certification

+China

+In 2018, The Civil Aviation Administration of China issued special permission for trials of autonomous eVTOL passenger flights, beginning the development of the regulatory framework.
+The first autonomous, passenger-grade eVTOL received approval for logistics use in May 2020, and in 2022, the CAAC issued Special Conditions for their first certification of an eVTOL, which outlined the basis for compliance and safety before approval.
+The CAAC subsequently submitted the A41-WP/444 Special Conditions for EHang EH216-S to the 41st Session of the International Civil Aviation Organisation, which outlined the background, content and significance of the conditions.
+In October 2023, the EHang EH216-S received the CAAC's type certification for passenger flight.

+In December 2025 the Standing Committee of the National People's Congress approved revisions to the Civil Aviation Law, which codified the process for the type certification, production approval and operation approval of piloted and autonomous eVTOLs, as well as for the development and approval of eVTOL flight routes and airspace usage.
+Draft airworthiness standards for eVTOLs were also released for public consultation alongside the revised law, and in July 2026 the CAAC released its first list of airworthiness-compliant manufacturers (comprising four companies; XPeng subsidiary ARIDGE, EHang, VOLANT Aerotech, and AutoFlight Aviation.